cockroachdb/docs/src/current/cockroachcloud/export-metrics-standard.md

     Run the command periodically until the command returns a status of `ENABLED`, at which point the configuration is complete, and metrics will begin appearing in CloudWatch under the log group you created in step 1.
 Since the configuration is applied to the cluster regions in a rolling fashion, you may see some metrics appear even before the `GET` command returns an `ENABLED` status.

-1. Once metrics export has been enabled, you can access metrics from your CockroachDB Standard cluster directly in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/home).
+1. Once metrics export has been enabled, you can access metrics from your CockroachDB {{ site.data.products.standard }} cluster directly in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/home).

 </section>

 <section class="filter-content" markdown="1" data-scope="datadog-metrics-export">

-To enable metrics export for your CockroachDB Standard cluster to Datadog, you can either:
+To enable metrics export for your CockroachDB {{ site.data.products.standard }} cluster to Datadog, you can either:

-- Use the Cloud Console, following the [Monitor CockroachDB Standard with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog) instructions.
+- Use the Cloud Console, following the [Monitor CockroachDB {{ site.data.products.standard }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog) instructions.

 OR

 - Use the [Cloud API]({% link cockroachcloud/cloud-api.md %}), following the steps below.

-1. Find your CockroachDB Standard cluster ID:
+1. Find your CockroachDB {{ site.data.products.standard }} cluster ID:

 	1. Visit the CockroachDB {{ site.data.products.cloud }} console [cluster page](https://cockroachlabs.cloud/clusters).
 	1. Click on the name of your cluster.